samuelvinay91/autospectra-mcp-server/docs/guides/computer-use/COMPUTER_USE_INTEGRATION.md

-# Claude Computer Use Integration with AutoSpectra MCP Server
+# AI Agent Computer Use Integration with AutoSpectra MCP Server

-This document explains how the Claude Computer Use capabilities are integrated with the AutoSpectra MCP Server and important limitations to be aware of.
+This document explains how Computer Use capabilities are integrated with the AutoSpectra MCP Server and important limitations to be aware of.
+While initially developed for Claude, our implementation is designed to work with any AI agent supporting the MCP protocol.

 ## Overview

-Claude's Computer Use capabilities allow Claude to use a virtual computer, including:
+The Computer Use capabilities allow AI agents to use a virtual computer, including:
 - Running applications
 - Navigating web browsers
 - Creating and editing files